acrodrig/bind/README.md

 - The code is around 50% longer
 - It does not use special HTML markup, it uses the `mapper` function below to bind HTML to the model
-- It has two-way binding via observing the model every 100 milliseconds
+- It has two-way binding via observing the model every 100 milliseconds (same mechanism as Angular)
 - It is *mostly* understandable by people familiar with basic web development
 - It is simple enough